 The complaints procedure must be accessible, which may mean ensuring that it is available in different user-friendly formats, such as easy-read or large print.
 One-off adaptations may be needed to make it accessible to a particular individual’s needs.
 Individuals should also be able to view the complaints procedure easily – for example, it could be published on the organisation’s website or available in the reception area.

 The complaints procedure should detail how the complaints will be handled and what timescales will be used as well as the complainants right to appeal if they do not agree with the result.

-Having a clear complaints policy and procedure, coupled with an open, honest and transparent workplace culture, means that individuals are empowered and encouraged to voice their concerns, which results in poor and unsafe practices being resolved swiftly before any harm can be caused.
+Having a clear complaints policy and procedure, coupled with an open, honest and transparent workplace culture, means that individuals are empowered and encouraged to voice their concerns, which results in poor and unsafe practices being resolved swiftly before any further harm can be caused.